-- a. (i) Any place on a site; - (ii) Any location identified by South Africa under Article 2.a.(v)-(viii); - (iii) Any decommissioned facility or decommissioned beation outside facilities where nuclear material was customarily used. - b.
-Any location identified by South Africa under Article 2.a.(i), Article 2.a.(iv), Article 2.a.(ix)(b) or Article 2.b, other than those referred to in paragraph a.(i) above, provided that if South Africa is unable to provide such access, South Africa shall make every reasonable effort to satisfy Agency requirements, without delay, through other means. - c.
-Any location specified by the Agency, other than locations referred to in paragraphs a. and b. above, to carry out location-specific environmental sampling, provided that if South Africa is unable to provide such access, South Africa shall make every reasonable effort to satisfy Agency requirements, without delay, at adjacent locations or through other means.
+- a. (i) Any place on a site; - (ii) Any location identified by the Government of the Republic of Korea under Article 2.a.(v)-(viii); - (iii) Any decommissioned facility or decommissioned location outside facilities where nuclear material was customarily used. - b.
+Any location identified by the Government of the Republic of Korea under Article 2.a.(i), Article 2.a.(iv), Article 2.a.(ix)(b) or Article 2.b., other than those referred to in paragraph a.(i) above, provided that if the Government of the Republic of Korea is unable to provide such access, the Government of the Republic of Korea shall make every reasonable effort to satisfy Agency requirements, without delay, through other means. - c.
+Any location specified by the Agency, other than locations referred to in paragraphs a. and b. above, to carry out location-specific environmental sampling, provided that if the Government of the Republic of Korea is unable to provide such access, the Government of the Republic of Korea shall make every reasonable effort to satisfy Agency requirements, without delay, at adjacent locations or through other means.